 I've worked for young people's services for 11 years starting in Kent and moving to East Sussex.
 I have been qualified since 2007.
 In my role I have the opportunity to influence those people in the county making decisions about young people's issues and enjoy the chance to link young people's voices into the decision making process.
 I enjoy hearing how the services I manage are supporting young people and like to take the opportunity to step away from the meetings and reports so that I can meet the young people that we support.

 I started at Medway Youth Trust as a temp in November 2008 on what I thought would be a short term booking as an admin assistant.
 However, as time went on I found that I really enjoyed working here and when I was offered the permanent role of Personal Assistant to the CEO, I didn’t have to think too long about accepting it!
-I have now been here for nearly seven years and I am pleased to say that I still really enjoy my job.
-I am lucky enough to have three children, two girls and a boy, aged 23, 13 and 18 who are not rushing to leave home but help to keep me on my toes!
+I have now been here for nearly nine years and I am pleased to say that I still really enjoy my job.
+I am lucky enough to have three children, two girls and a boy, aged 25, 15 and 20 who are not rushing to leave home but help to keep me on my toes!

 I have always worked with young, at first in part time jobs alongside my Psychology degree, and was always most interested in what the young people wanted to do with their future.
 It was when helping my sister get onto a college course, that I realised I wanted to do be a Careers Adviser professionally.
 I have been working for MYT in this role for over five years now, longer than I have committed to anything and love it!
 Before I trained a good friend said to me ‘You want to help other people sort their future out because you don’t know what to do with your own’, I replied ‘Why Not’ and have never looked back.
 I feel rewarded in being able to help young people at a time they are making difficult decisions and hope that every young person who has a careers meeting feels a little more happier about their future plans on their way out.